Northam, Devon: Northam Burrows

 A Site of Special Scientific Interest (SSSI), Northam Burrows is a saltmarsh and dune landscape, adjacent to the Torridge Estuary.

 It is part of the North Devon Areas of Outstanding Natural Beauty, and sits within North Devon's Biosphere Reserve.

 It is also home to the oldest golf course in England, the Royal North Devon Golf Club.

 Sport and recreation

 Northam has a King George's Field as a memorial to King George V.

-Torridge Pool, off Churchill Way, has lane and learner pools but despite the name, it has a wider role as a leisure centre with gym and sauna.
+Torridge Leisure Centre, off Churchill Way, has lane and learner pools.
+It also has a gym and sauna.

 Facilities

 Northam has a public library.
 This burned down in 2005 destroying the building and 90% of the books, in a fire believed to have been caused by the action of a hands-free magnifier on a pile of leaflets.
 The public library was threatened with closure in 2014 due to cuts in the County's budget.